-The Survivorship BenefitAccess Rider can help chronically or terminally ill widows and widowers fill a void created when there is no spouse to provide support and care.
+The Survivorship BenefitAccess Rider can help chronically or terminally ill widows, and widowers fill a void created when there is no spouse to provide support and care.

 - The likelihood of a man or woman becoming chronically ill may increase sharply with age. - The risk of widowhood is high.

-75% of women will be widowed for five or more years, and 50% will be widowed for 10 years or more.3 - Over half of all couples may one day find that one or both will need 90 or more days of care due to a chronic or terminal illness.4
+75% of women will be widowed for five or more years, and 50% will be widowed for 10 years or more.3 - Among women, 64% are likely to develop a significant disability, and 26% will need at least five years of care.2

-56% of people who are age 65 will deal with a chronic illness or disability in life,2 like Alzheimer's disease, stroke, or crippling arthritis.
+56% of people who are age 65 are estimated to develop a disability serious enough to require long-term support services.2